 Paragraph references in this guidance relate, except where otherwise stated, to paragraph numbers in the Document.
 The term ‘relevant body’ denotes the body (either the governing body or the local authority (LA)) which is responsible for pay decisions.

 The Document contains provisions relating to the pay and conditions of teachers and not support staff, whose pay and conditions are determined locally.
 No payments or conditions of employment other than those provided for in the Document may be applied to teachers, except those conditions which are always determined locally and which do not conflict with the Document, unless the Secretary of State has granted exemptions under other legislation.
-The Document does not provide for the payment of bonuses or so-called ‘honoraria’ in any circumstances.

 Pay policy (paragraph 2)